Nkovaturient/AstrophileYard-Web-App/README.md

 ## 🎇About
 -   Built a web app that encaptures you with the mysteries of the universe--
 -  Login
--  Uploading ur Archive(if, u are an astrophotographer)
+-  Upload ur Archive(if, u are an astrophotographer)
 -  Glance at the artistically templated' archives and Gallerxy (Galactic Gallery)
 -  Listen to cosmic music and episodes
 -  Immerse urself in "outer" space beyond ur mundane life activities, expand your horizon, and